 That’s a wrap!
 Thanks for reading.
 If I missed something awesome, let me know in the comments!

 Nothing says summer quite like watermelon.
 Instead of just eating plain ‘ole watermelon slices, why not make a salad for your next barbecue?
 Tossed with some fragrant Aleppo Pepper, Nigella Seeds and fresh arugula, it makes a refreshing (and delectable) salad.
-An easy way to add a little oomph to watermelon, kids and adults alike will be piling their plates to the brim!
+With an easy way to add a little oomph to watermelon, kids and adults alike will be piling their plates to the brim!

 Want to raise a few eyebrows at your next picnic or barbeque?
 Try our Chaat Masala Fruit Salad for a wholly unexpected treat.
 This traditional Indian street food combines pungent, piquant and savory spices with black salt, citrus and fresh fruit for a refreshing summer treat.
 The flavor combinations are outstanding.
 Try the party sized recipe below and mix it up with just about any seasonal fruits.
 We were wishing we had some watermelon….